The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

 From the point of view of Hamiltonian systems, the problem of two balls has two degrees of freedom, namely two positions $X$, $x$ while momenta $P = MV$ and $p=mv$ are conjugate variables.
-As it was discussed in Sec.~\ref{Sec:point of return}, when the heavy ball approaches the point of return, it slows down while the light ball wildly oscillates between the heavy ball and the wall.
+When the heavy ball approaches the point of return near $\phi=\pi/2$, it slows down while the light ball wildly oscillates between the heavy ball and the wall.
+The heavier the ball, the smaller its minimal distance from the wall, $X_{min}$, and the larger is the maximal velocity of the light ball, $v_{max}$.

 This separates the scales into {\em fast} and {\em slow} variables so that during a single oscillation of a light ball, the position of the heavy ball is only slightly changed.
 It was argued by Kapitza~\cite{Kapitza51UFN,Kapitza51JETP} in his work on driven pendulum (Kapitza pendulum) that by averaging over the fast variables it might be possible to simplify the problem and provide a solution if the separation of scales is large enough.
-In our case the parameter which defines the separation of scales is the mass ratio $M/m = b^{2N}$, so for any base $b$ by increasing $N$ the needed condition $M/m \gg 1$ is well satisfied.
-The systems with different scales can be studied in the theory of adiabatic invariants\cite{ArnoldKozlovNeishtadtBook}.
+In~our case, the parameter which defines the separation of scales is the mass ratio $M/m = b^{2N}$, so~for any base $b$ by increasing $N$ the needed condition $M/m \gg 1$ is well satisfied.
+The systems with different scales can be studied in the theory of adiabatic invariants~\cite{ArnoldKozlovNeishtadtBook}.